AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 274f–4.
 Report relating to organ donation and the recovery, preservation, and transportation of organs.

+274f–5.
+Criteria, standards, and regulations with respect to organs infected with HIV.

 274g.
 Authorization of appropriations.

 #### Part H–1—Stephanie Tubbs Jones Gift of Life Medal ####